-For many individuals with senior parents who live in their own homes, mobility and safety is a constant worry.
-Declining agility and unsteadiness can result in falls with devastating injuries for seniors, as well tasks that were previously simple, such as getting out of bed, dressing or performing personal hygiene, may become increasingly difficult to accomplish.
+Accessibility becomes increasingly important as a person ages.
+Declining agility and unsteadiness can result in falls with devastating injuries for seniors.
+Tasks that were previously simple, such as getting out of bed, dressing, or taking care of personal hygiene, may become difficult to accomplish without assistance.

-Assistive devices are fantastic resources to help seniors maintain their daily activities and routines, while encouraging personal freedom and prolonging independent living.
+Assistive devices are fantastic resources to help seniors maintain their independence in daily activities and routines.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-This assistive seating device can be used in conjunction with an armchair, love seat or sofa to manually lift the user into a standing position without overexertion or strain.
-This is an amazing device for people living with arthritis, coccyx pain or other joint ailments who struggle to rise from a seated position to standing without pain.
-The memory foam cushion is extremely comfortable and features a waterproof cover; it also folds flat for easy mobility and storage.
+This stand-assist device can be used with a chair, love seat, or sofa to manually lift the user into a standing position without pain, overexertion, or strain.
+This wonderfully adaptive tool for the elderly can help those with arthritis, coccyx pain, or other joint ailments.
+The comfortable memory foam cushion is lightweight and easy to clean, and it comes with a waterproof cover.
+This device also folds flat for easy mobility and storage.